 The relation of agency is created by the express or implied agreement of principal and agent1.
 The relation can also be created by ratification by the principal of the agent's acts done on his behalf2.
 Express agency is created where the principal, or some person authorised by him, expressly appoints the agent, whether by deed, by writing under hand, or orally3.
-Implied agency4 arises from the conduct or situation of the parties5, or by operation of law, for example from necessity
+Implied agency4 arises from the conduct or situation of the parties5,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.